-Trustees and Executors are similar is many ways.
+Trustees and Executors are similar in many ways.
 They are both fiduciaries.
 A fiduciary is someone who is put in charge of someone else’s money.
 A Trustee is a fiduciary over a Trust, and an Executor is a fiduciary over a probate estate.
-The Trustee manages the Trust, the Executor manages the probate estate.
+Trustees are responsible for administering a trust to the beneficiaries according to a legal agreement, whereas Executors distribute a deceased person’s assets according to a will.
+Executors must obtain a court order to act on a will.

 Trustees are named in Trust documents to act when the original Trustee(s) dies or stops acting.
 Usually, the person who creates the Trust (the settlor) is also the Trustee to start with.
 Once the settlor dies or stops acting, the named successor Trustee takes over.
 Trustees can take over management of the Trust without court intervention.
 The Trust document provides the procedure, and the successor Trustee usually agrees to act.
 Once the Trustee agrees to act, then they assume the powers of a Trustee under the Trust documents.
 It’s just that easy.